civictechindex/CTI-website-frontend/README.md

 ## Step 5: Change to a new branch

 Create a new branch for each issue you work on.
-Doing all your work on topic branches leaves your repository's main branch (named `gh-pages`) unmodified and greatly simplifies keeping your fork in sync with the main project.
+Doing all your work on topic branches leaves your repository's main branch (named `master`) unmodified and greatly simplifies keeping your fork in sync with the main project.

 a) Check current branch